jwho85/meet/README.md

 SCENARIO 1: SHOW CACHED DATA WHEN THERE’S NO INTERNET CONNECTION

-Given there is no internet connection
+Given there is no internet connection<br />
-When the user is using the app
+When the user is using the app<br />
 Then the app will display cached data

 SCENARIO 2: SHOW ERROR WHEN USER CHANGES THE SETTINGS (CITY, TIME RANGE)

-Given there is no internet connection
+Given there is no internet connection<br />
-When the user tries to change the settings
+When the user tries to change the settings<br />
 Then the app will display an error message

 FEATURE 5: DATA VISUALIZATION